zulip/zulip/docs/production/multiple-organizations.md

 visible to the subdomain (so it's not possible for a single browser/client to be logged into both).
 So we don't recommend that configuration.

+### Social authentication

+If you're using GitHub authentication (or any other authentication backend that we implement using python-social-auth), you will likely want to set the `SOCIAL_AUTH_SUBDOMAIN` setting to something (`'auth'` is a good choice) and update the GitHub authentication callback URL to be that subdomain.
+Otherwise, your users will experience confusing behavior where attempting to login using a social authentication backend will appear to log them out of the other organizations on your server.

 ### The system bot realm